nvhuu/Angular-Generate-Command/README.md

   - Guards
   - Environments
 - Interactive input for artifact names and options (e.g., standalone, skip tests, inline styles).
-- Copies the full Angular CLI command (including `cd` to the workspace path) to the clipboard.
+- Copies the full Angular CLI command to the clipboard.
 - Displays a confirmation message when the command is copied.
 - Supports context menu integration for folder-based generation in the VS Code Explorer.